MicrosoftDocs/azure-docs/articles/azure-functions/functions-versions.md

 Upgrading instructions may be language dependent.
 If you don't see your language, please select it from the switcher at the [top of the article](#top).

 ::: zone pivot="programming-language-csharp"
-To update a C# class library app to .NET 6 and Azure Functions 4.x:
+To update a C# class library project to .NET 6 and Azure Functions 4.x:

 1. Update your local installation of [Azure Functions Core Tools](functions-run-local.md#install-the-azure-functions-core-tools) to version 4.